You’ve got to love the toddler years! They are full of little gifts like hitting, screaming, and even licking!

-Give them opportunities to eat around six times a day, so they can get the food they want at regular intervals, and won’t go hungry.
+Give them opportunities to eat around six times a day to get the food they want at regular intervals and not go hungry.

 Try to leave no more than 3 hours between eating times.
-Give them a little nudge when mealtime is coming up too, so that they know that it will soon be time to eat.
+Please give them a little nudge when mealtime is coming up, too, to know that it will soon be time to eat.

 Let Your Toddler Pick Their Food

-You’ll want to introduce your toddler to new foods, and you’ll want them to be healthy.
+You’ll want to introduce your toddler to new foods, and you’ll like them to be healthy.

 Vary the foods, but stick to the food groups, and learn what your toddler likes and doesn’t like.
 Don’t worry if they don’t finish everything on their plate.